The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 Leopard 2 tanks sold in October 2024 at $23 million were sold again in February 2025 at $30 million.
 Without pooled procurement, integrated industrial investment, and common standards, the $1.9 trillion in additional spending the 5 percent pledge requires risks of producing inflation rather than capability.

-A May 2026 analysis by Bruegel also noted that European states have significantly increased purchases through US Foreign Military Sales programmes since 2020, reinforcing dependence on American defence suppliers at the same time European governments are attempting to strengthen indigenous industrial capacity.
+A May 2026 analysis by Bruegel also noted that European states have significantly increased purchases through US Foreign Military Sales programs since 2020, reinforcing dependence on American defense suppliers, at the same time European governments are attempting to strengthen indigenous industrial capacity.

-This is the most consequential economic challenge in European defence today, and it does not yet have an institutional solution adequate to its scale.
+This is the most consequential economic challenge in European defense today, and it does not yet have an institutional solution adequate to its scale.

 The Ankara Summit Is Defined by NATO’s Turkey Paradox